 Oversight committee updates

 In 2008, stakeholders recommended that an oversight group be established to review and evaluate progress toward achieving the goals of the Statewide Mercury TMDL, provide advice to the MPCA on implementation, and determine if additional measures are needed to meet these goals.
-This group expects to meet annually from 2009 through 2025.
-The MPCA expects to annually convene this group (in the fall), allowing time for monitoring information, emission estimates and reporting from the previous year to be gathered and analyzed.
+This group has met annually since 2009.